Adamtaranto/Corset-tools/README.md

 -h, --help            Show help message and exit.

--o, --outFasta        Directory for new sequence file to be written to.
+-o, --outFasta        Directory for new sequence file to be written to. i.e. output/newfile.fa

+-l  --longest         If set only report the longest transcript per cluster

 ## Cross Cluster Counter